twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-of-the-way%zh.rst

 Change of lineage (gotrabhū) is nothing to do with this side or the other side.
 This is the point between the two ends of the bridge.
 But it sees Nibbāna because it has let go of conditioned objects (saṅkhāra ārammaṇas).
 Therefore, it sees Nibbāna.
 The change-of-lineage consciousness (gotrabhū citta), having Nibbāna as its object occurs, overcoming the lineage of worldling and evolving as the lineage of the noble one.

 Immediately after this, the path of stream-entry arises.
 It cut off the fetters of wrong views, doubt, and adherence of rites and ceremonies as realization.
-The yogi becomes a stream-winner (sotāpanna).
+The yogi becomes a stream-enterer (sotāpanna).
 He has no more than seven lives or existence to come.
-He is already on the path of eight factors and never returns backward.
+He is already on the path (the path of the Noble Eightfold Path) and never returns backward.

 It means he will never become a worldling (puthujjana) back again.
 With the path knowledge arises, the yogi fully understands the truth of dukkha, abandoning the truth of its origin, realizing the truth of its cessation, and developing the truth of the path to its cessation.